-CDC’s new 2014 guidelines on Ebola preparedness required selected hospitals to and other safety equipment.
-Hospitals spent money on PPE even if they never treated an Ebola patient.
-One U.S. hospital reportedly spent $100,000 in PPE and respiratory devices needed to treat one patient for two weeks.
-Upstate Hospital estimated cost $448,052 for overall Ebola preparedness $50,000 in monthly active operation costsbiosuits, M95 respirators, and powered air-purifying respirators.
-The North Shore Lealth System proposed biological containment unit.
-In addition to implementing new Ebola-preparedness guidelines, the CDC purchased $2.7 million worth of PPE to create a strategic national stockpiledivided into 50 kits, each usable for up to 5 days .
-By the end of 2014, most of these facilities had not processed or treated patients with definitive Ebola symptoms.
+CDC’s new 2014 guidelines on Ebola preparedness required selected hospitals to increase supplies of PPE and other safety equipment.
+U.S. Hospitals spent money on Ebola preparedness PPE including coveralls, gowns, face shields and respirators.
+One hospital in Kansas reportedly spent $100,000 in jumpsuits, hoods, and respiratory devices.
+This amount was estimated to be able to hypothetically treat one patient for two weeks.
+The State University of New York Upstate Hospital estimated short term Ebola preparedness costs, including building modifications for containments at $448,052, with long-term ongoing Ebola operational costs (e.g., biosuits, respirators, laboratory costs, waste disposal costs, operating costs, lost revenue, training, and planning) at an additional $50,000 monthly..
+The North Shore Long Island Jewish Health System, a health care network of 21 hospitals, proposed building a biological containment unit to treat and contain infectious diseases within one of their facilities for an estimated cost of $15 million.
+In addition to implementing new Ebola-preparedness guidelines, the CDC purchased $2.7 million worth of PPE including gowns, coveralls, aprons, boot covers, gloves, face shields, hoods, N95 respirators, and disinfecting wipes to create a strategic national stockpile.
+This equipment was divided into 50 kits, each able to treat one Ebola patient for up to 5 days .
+Because there were so few Ebola cases in the U.S., critics questioned the necessity of CDC and hospital equipment stockpiling, which exhausted already depleted PPE manufacturer resources.
+DuPont, producer of chemical suits, boot covers, face masks, and hoods who works with the CDC and the Department of Homeland Security, struggled to fill demand in priority Ebola-stressed countries in Africa

-Due to these demand, companies responsible for providing the majority of PPE and other health equipment generally stock spikes, increased sales, and designed new products specific to the disease.
+Due to these surges in demand, companies like DuPont that were capable of producing and selling large quantities of PPE and other health equipment generally had stock spikes, increased sales, and designed new products specific to Ebola response.
 Medline Industries self-reported over $7 billion in sales in 2014, up from $5.8 billion in 2013.
-BioMedical Devices received 10 times as many orders in OctoberNovember than September 2014 and went into backorder.
+BioMedical Devices received 10 times as many orders in October and November than September of 2014 and went into backorder.
 Alpha Pro Tech (APT) and Lakeland Industries, both PPE suppliers, saw share increases of over 200% in 2014 (Figures 1 & 2) .
 In their annual report, Lakeland Industries attributed their gross profit increase from 28.2 % in the previous year to 37.5% in the fourth quarter of 2015 to sales in PPE related to the U.S. Ebola response.
 During this period, Lakeland tripled production capacity for PPE and obtained several large contracts.
-Lakeland had to sell shares of common stock in October 2014 to support increased production due to demand of Ebola-related safety products, although shares began falling 26% after panic concerning the Ebola outbreak cooled slightly.
-Nonetheless, the fiscal year March-October 2014 had the highest revenue and gross profit in 4 years for Lakeland Industries.
-Similarly, Alpha Pro Tech stated in their annual report that the 28% increase in Infection Control segment sales was primarily due to increased sales in the fourth quarter of 2014, a result of the U.S. response to the Ebola outbreak. asksales increased by 8.6%, and shield sales increased by 73.4%.
+Lakeland had to sell shares of common stock in October 2014 to support increased production due to demand of Ebola-related safety products, although shares began falling 26% after panic concerning the Ebola epidemic cooled slightly.
+Nonetheless, Lakeland’s 2014 fiscal year showed financial figures markedly higher than previous years, and the company ended the year with a total revenue of $99,734,00 and a gross profit of $33,712,000.
+Similarly, Alpha Pro Tech stated in their annual report that the 28% increase in Infection Control segment sales was primarily due to increased sales in the fourth quarter of 2014, a result of the U.S. response to the Ebola epidemic.